dropcontrol/dropcontrol.github.io/works.md

 ### 2018/Jan: Master's Works and Theses at IAMAS

-I was researching about "Attempt to create music with multilayered temporal structures and possibility of embodiments for player and audience" from 2016 to 2018.
+I was researching about "**Attempt to create music with multilayered temporal structures and possibility of embodiments for player and audience**" from 2016 to 2018.
 Finaly, I made one master's works and video and one master's theses.

 #### About Master's Works.

-My master's works is namaed "Music for multilayered temporal structures".
+My master's works is namaed "**Music for multilayered temporal structures**".
 It have a 3 peices of score as known as jazz style "lead sheet" and instruction about "How to play each songs for musician". you can read that follow URL.

 * [Japanese Version is Here](https://drive.google.com/file/d/1-L03xHCOUF6yZhvX4Bmkz-GtfrdR_0x8/view)
 * [English Version is Here](https://drive.google.com/file/d/1bUWBULipnMCDW39T08ccRaGEZsjCWOUq/view)